DynAPI/DynAPI.github.io/src/webpage/src/guide/what-is-dynapi/index.md

 - **Production**

     While DynAPI can be used as a development backend.
 It is fully capable to run in production and handle thousands of requests simultaneously.

+- **Export Tool**

+    DynAPI can also be used for scripts or other automated services to get (read-)access to the saved data.

 ## What About DynAPI?